atlassian/react-sweet-state/docs/advanced/selector.md

-## Creating Subscribers/hooks with selectors
+## Creating subscribers/hooks with selectors

-**sweet-state** allows you to create Subscribers and hooks that return a specific (or transformed) part of the state, and they re-render only if the output is not shallow equal.
-Creating such components is extremely easy as you only need to specify a `selector` function on creation:
+**sweet-state** allows you to create hooks/subscribers that return a specific (or transformed) part of the state, and they re-render only if some condition change.
+Creating them is extremely easy as you only need to specify a `selector` function on creation:

 ```js
 import { createStore, createSubscriber, createHook } from 'react-sweet-state';